crpietschmann/portfolio/_posts/2012-04-13-design-patterns-basics-of-dependency-injection.markdown

 <h3>Conclusion</h3>

-<p>As you can see, Dependency Injection is really a simple design pattern to implement.
-It can be used without IoC (if desired) and doesn’t require any third party libraries or tools.</p>
+As you can see, Dependency Injection is really a simple design pattern to implement.
+It can be used without IoC (if desired) and doesn’t require any third party libraries or tools.